SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 	space show
 ```

-If we try to open this, we clearly see our game element with all its cards but there's still some blank space around it, we can deal with this by changing the size of the space we put our game element into.
+If we try to open this, we see our game element with all its cards but there's still some blank space around it, we can deal with this by changing the size of the space we put our game element into.

 ```
 MgdGameElement class >> openWith: aMgdGameModel